EoRImaging/pyfhd/docs/source/tutorial/tutorial.rst

 11. Finishing the run and cleaning up

-If the command runs successfully you should get a log to your terminal (stdout) that looks something like this:
+If the command runs successfully, you should get a log to your terminal (stdout) that looks something like this:

 .. raw:: html